HadiAsiaie/Google_UI_Improvment/README.md

-An extension for make Google search page nicer!
+A chrome extension to make Google search page nicer!
 It just removes some elements of google page.
 The only thing that remains is the text box for entering text.